-Master in Didactics of Mathematics
+Master in Mathematics - Mathemathics Education

 There are several reasons, but the main one is that I wanted to study in a country that had a different culture and nature from my home country.
 Norway seemed stunning with the northern lights, its deep fjords and snow-capped mountains.
 Other factors that influenced my decision were that Norway is one of the safest and happiest countries in the world with very high living standards.